CarretillaRoja/CR-Python-Binance/README.md

 * Forense.py takes a look some minutes back, so you can watch again what happenend during that pum/dump which made you rich/poor.
 * Moving_average_plot.py asks you for a symbol and then plots the price and a couple of EMAs.
 * Trading Monitoring.py shows all trades on Binance on realtime.
 * Plot_klines.py plots one (1) week of 15-minutes klines, along with two EMAs.
-It also plots the volume and its SMA.From there, you can implement a risky stategy, based on crossing EMAs.
+It also plots the volume and its SMA.
+From there, you can implement a risky stategy, based on crossing EMAs.
+* **(NEW!!)** Wallet Protector tracks your assets with a trailing stop-loss, so you can try to maximize your SL options.
+From here, you can either manually do it or add the code you need to do it automatically.

+If you feel this code worthy, donations are appreciated:
+- ETH: 0x56daD39CCd190D343682a903e0793E7427ECF287
+- LTC: MUP3PcZ2QXgJ7CC1cmKTt7jEZDcQPcjcNu